From the New In 90 team

 Great for: Thigh and leg strengthening and toning.

 10 Before you go to bed: Lie on your front on the floor.
 Raise your body onto your forearms and straighten your body so that only your toes and forearms are touching the floor.
 Keep your back straight and tummy tight (remember to breath normally).
 This is the dreaded “plank” and is one of the most effective tummy and core muscle strengtheners there is.
-Try and hold for 30 secs to start (if you find this difficult, start off by counting slowly to 10, then 20 the next time and so on) with but have an objective of 2 mins.
+Hold for 30 secs to start with but have an objective of 2 mins.

 Time taken: Say 1 min.